 Frequently asked questions

 While the two pies are definitely similar and also use many of the same ingredients, the texture is slightly different.
 Pumpkin pie has a more custard-like texture and sweet potato pie is denser.
 In my opinion, sweet potato pie has more depth and is a little more hearty than pumpkin pie.
-If you like pumpkin pie, you should give sweet potato pie a try this year.
-You’re sure to LOVE it!
+They’re both totally delicious!

 Do you put egg in sweet potato pie?